-Editor’s Note: With National Preparedness Month in full swing, those new to preparedness need good, basic guidance.
+Editor’s Note: Those new to preparedness need good, basic guidance.
 Drew Perry provides important prepper basics for consideration in the following article. – John

 When it comes to emergency preparedness you’ve got all your bases covered, not to mention all those shelves in your garage.
 But what if you had to leave your home at a moment’s notice?
 Would you have what you need to survive if you literally had to grab one thing and go?
 If you’re not quite sure how to answer that question, here’s a look at the grab and go essentials for survival.

 It all starts with the 72-hour kit, aka BOB or Bug Out Bag.
 There should be one bag per family member.
 This kit should have everything you need to survive for 3 days, including:

 - Water is something nobody can go without and is necessary in any situation.
 1 liter per person per day is the absolute bare minimum needed for survival.
 Because you can only carry so much water with you, a water purification system is essential to help you create more fresh water for drinking.
 You can boil water, treat it with iodine, or use a good water filter to create safe drinking water anywhere.
 The key is not to depend on one source of water alone.

 - Food is another essential for your 72-hour bag.
 Freeze dried ready-to-eat meals (backpack meals), military style MREs, or energy/meal replacement bars will be sufficient for a few days.
 You could also bring canned goods or other foods that don’t require much preparation, but these can be bulky and will only weigh you down.